 - 1. Supervise Assistant Governors in the district - 2.
 Coordinate activities of Assistant Governors and periodically meet with them - 3.
 Assist the DG, DGE and DGN with information that could assist in the selection and assignment of Rotarians for key positions within the district - 4.
 Ensure timely collection of required reports from Assistant Governors and Club presidents - 5.
 Coordinate the collection/dissemination of information related to the DG's visit to each club - 6.
-Follows-up, as required, on the timely progress of district plans and programs - 7.
-Handle other special assignments as requested by the DG - 8.
+Assist the Treasurer and District Governor in responding to clubs in Arrears. - 7.
+Follows-up, as required, on the timely progress of district plans and programs - 8.
+Handle other special assignments as requested by the DG - 9.
 Assist the DG in holding two Leadership meetings each year one in the fall and one in the winter.
 These meetings address pressing issues and fine-tune action plans, as necessary.
 Assistance includes developing agendas and publishing meeting information to all Assistant Governors and Clubs Presidents.